 By the time of the climax on top of a rocky cliff above a lake at night, the film has even developed a degree of sympathy for Mama despite her destructive influence on the girls, and the climax makes emotional sense even as it supplies a shock which is almost entirely unexpected in a mainstream PG-13 production.

-The disk: The Blu-ray’s 1080p MPEG-4 AVC encoding renders Antonio Riestra’s atmospheric digital photography effectively, displaying Muschietti’s subtle visual effects to full advantage.
+The Blu-ray’s 1080p MPEG-4 AVC encoding renders Antonio Riestra’s atmospheric digital photography effectively, displaying Muschietti’s subtle visual effects to full advantage.
 The DTS-HD Master Audio 5.1 soundtrack complements the visuals well with its subtle use of suggestive sounds and silences to enhance the film’s atmosphere.
 There’s also a DTS 5.1 Spanish track.

 The combo edition also features a DVD, plus Ultraviolet and digital copies.

-The extras: The disk includes a handful of deleted scenes with optional commentary, none of which add anything important.
+The disk includes a handful of deleted scenes with optional commentary, none of which add anything important.
 The original four-minute short is also included with a brief introduction by Guillermo del Toro and optional commentary by Andy and Barbara Muschietti.
 A brief making-of featurette outlines the background of the project, with a feature commentary by the Muschiettis filling in more detail.

 Most interesting, however, is Matriarchal Secrets: The Visual Effects of Mama, a short featurette (included on the Blu-ray but not on the accompanying DVD) about the creation of Mama herself.
 It turns out that the slender contorted figure of the ghost was actually performed by Spanish actor Javier Botet, a disturbingly tall and thin performer who can apparently bend his body into various unnatural postures (he has the genetic disorder called Marfan’s Syndrome).
 Although the character is enhanced with CGI, much of Mama’s disturbing appearance derives from the live performance, which in retrospect makes her seem even creepier.